LA PLAGE $$

 The key thing to note about La Plage is that it’s a bar first and a restaurant second.
 One of Hoi An’s most convivial spots, it’s the sort of place where patrons sit at the bar and chew the fat rather than scatter to distant tables.
 And, by day, its beach is as good as it gets.

 In the heat of the day you can shelter in the shade in the bar area or under a thatched umbrella by the water as sea breezes fan you.
-This beach setting is equal to any at An Bang with a glorious view of the Cham Islands while distant Da Nang and Monkey Mountain are just visible on the same stretch of beach over 20 kilometers to the north.
+This beach setting is the equal of any at An Bang, with a glorious view of the Cham Islands while distant Da Nang and Monkey Mountain are just visible on the same stretch of beach over 20 kilometers to the north.